 Port was created in Portugal as a way to preserve the country’s red wines during their long, hot journey down the river from the vineyards in the Douro Valley to the town of Porto, where they are stored in warehouses and then shipped around the world.

 The main takeaway for using port in cocktails is that one bottle can do the job of several ingredients.
-It can add sweetness, replace vermouth, add multilayered flavor to drinks and temper the alcohol content of high-proof sips.
+It can add sweetness, replace vermouth, add multilayered flavor and temper the alcohol content of high-proof drinks.
 Talk about a multitasker.

 Just like with vermouth, once you open a bottle of port, it should be refrigerated and used within several weeks.
 (The darker the color, the longer you can keep it once you uncork it.)
-“Port mixes well with a wide range of ingredients, from fresh fruit and berries, herbs and spices to vegetable juices, teas and exotic ingredients,” says Lulu Martinez, the director of events for Liquid Productions in Aston, Pa.
+“Port mixes well with a wide range of ingredients, from fresh fruit and berries, herbs and spices to vegetable juices and teas,” says Lulu Martinez, the director of events for Liquid Productions in Aston, Pennsylvania.

-Finish up that bottle by mixing up one of these three cocktails.
+Finish that bottle by mixing one (or all) of these three cocktails.

 “Generally, port has a round, comforting, viscous sweetness that can play really nicely with Sours, Bucks and Mules,” says Sarah Rosner, the head bartender at Bourbon Steak in Washington, D.C.
 “I have also noticed a trend toward low-ABV cocktails recently and think it will start shifting from a modifier to a base.”
-A healthy one-ounce pour of tawny port in place of the traditional red wine will help deplete that bottle fast and lend nutty and caramel notes.
+A healthy one-ounce pour of tawny port in place of the traditional red wine will help deplete that bottle fast—and lend nutty and caramel notes to this cocktail.

 “If you want to take a classic cocktail to the next level, substitute port in place of vermouth as your spirit modifier,” says Martinez.
 This rum Manhattan uses a generous pour of tawny port instead of sweet vermouth. “[And] try utilizing white port the way you might a blanc or dry vermouth in a Martini,” she says.